- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to choose the appropriate RAID level and number of drives based on the desired level of redundancy, performance requirements, and the criticality of the data being stored.
 Regular backups and monitoring of the RAID array's health are also crucial to mitigate the risk of data loss.

-Although NAS OceanStor Pacific 9920 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS OceanStor Pacific 9920 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -